Car registration NSW

 Car rego in NSW is a straightforward process when you're buying a new or used car.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Car registration in NSW doesn't need to be complicated.
-Follow our step-by-step guide to find out what you need to do, how much car registration costs in NSW, transferring your car rego and the process for interstate registration.
+Find out what you need to do, how much car registration costs in NSW, how to transfer your car rego and the process for interstate registration.

 Transferring car registration in NSW

 Transferring NSW car registration if you're buying

 When you buy or are given a new car, you need to register it under your name within 14 days, otherwise you'll receive a late transfer fee.
 There are two ways to transfer the car into your name:

 - Online.
 If the previous owner has submitted a Notice of Disposal, then you should be able to register the car in your name online.